 1. What’s your body frame?

 If you’re after natural-looking breasts with implants, the best thing you can do is consider your body frame.
-Everyone has a different body frame, and you naturally want an implant that is going to complement yours.
+Everyone has a different body frame, and you naturally want an implant and breast size that is going to complement yours.

 If you are tall with broad shoulders, a larger implant is going to look more natural on you.
-If you are petite, you’ll probably want something smaller.
+If you are petite, you’ll probably want smaller breast implants.
+It is also important to consider implant shape and how this will factor into what you are looking for.

 2. How broad is your chest?